exodist/Atomic-Pipe/README.md

     not have too many handles floating around preventing an EOF.

 - $p = Atomic::Pipe->from\_fh($fh)
+- $p = Atomic::Pipe->from\_fh($mode, $fh)

     Create an instance around an existing filehandle (A clone of the handle will be made and kept internally).

     This will fail if the handle is not a pipe.

-This constructor will determine the mode (reader or writer) for you from the given handle.
+    If no mode is provided this constructor will determine the mode (reader or writer) for you from the given handle. **Note:** This works on linux, but not BSD or Solaris, on most platforms your must provide a mode.

+    Valid modes:

+    - '>&'

+        Write-only.

+    - '>&='

+        Write-only and reuse fileno.

+    - '<&'

+        Read-only.

+    - '<&='

+        Read-only and reuse fileno.

 - $p = Atomic::Pipe->from\_fd($mode, $fd)